thrsam005/alicetrd-python/README.md

-PyDCS - DCS utilities for the ALICE TRD, implemented in Pyton.
+PyDCS - DCS utilities for the ALICE TRD, implemented in Python
 ==============================================================

 Installation